 European Oak Parquetry is available in larger blocks which are all 19 mm thick, they include: 715 mm x 125 mm, 625 mm x 125 mm, 600 mm x 125 mm, 400 mm x 80 mm, 390 mm x 65 mm & 260 mm x 65 mm

 The herringbone pattern dates back centuries and is easily explained as a flooring that creates a zigzag geometric effect using small to medium sized boards of exact size.
 Herringbone is a versatile pattern as you can install it with or without a border.
 We have different borders on display in our showroom.

 The standard size for traditional Herringbone Parquetry is 260 mm x 65 mm x 14mm or 19mm.
 This is available in European Oak & Australian Timber species.
 European Oak used for the herringbone patter is also available in larger sizes as in the picture to the left.
 The sizes we use are 400 mm x 80 mm x 19 mm or 450 mm x 90 mm x 19 mm.

 French Panel Designs

-Engineered Floating Flooring in Herringbone pattern and Chevron pattern have recently become available.
+Engineered Parquetry Flooring in Herringbone pattern and Chevron pattern have recently become available.
 These floors like the plank engineered or floating timber floors come pre-finished in a variety of stains.
 At this stage they only come in a matte finish.
 The have 7-10 layers of lacquer applied prior to being UV cured for longevity of your floor.
 These are available to view in our showroom.

-Engineered timber has a 3 mm – 6 mm natural solid timber layer.
+Engineered parquetry has a 3 mm – 6 mm natural solid timber layer.
 The timber used is usually European Oak, however some companies are now making engineered parquetry in Australian Timbers.
 There are more colours and species available in our showroom.

 - Square on square